ericmkeen/suRvey/README.md

            behaviours)
 ```

+To process and summarize a day of survey effort, use the `survey_overview()` function.
+This function returns a synopsis as well as re-formatted tables of the data to facilitate QA/QC and off-season analysis.

 ## Image analysis tool

 If your survey involves taking fine-scale measurements of detection locations based upon photographs, you can use the `image_measure()` function to batch-process your photographs.